You’re late, in a hurry. Your heart is racing, and your breath is heavy…

 Here’s another scenario…

-You’re waiting for an appointment, staring at your phone and scrolling through your Facebook feed.
+You’re waiting for an appointment, staring at your phone, and scrolling social media.

 A three-car garage?
 Really?

 And what about the endless backyard with a gazebo and a pool?

 Leave it to social media to make you feel like a failure.
 Or at the very least, inadequate.